Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 - D2C messages
 - C2D messages

-## Out of scope

-- Deduplication strategies Mark and None: these strategies rely on multiple LNSs sending the same messages which by definition requires multiple active connections to IoT Hub, something which is not possible.
-We find it is acceptable for the Mark and None strategies to not be as scalable as the Drop strategy and will only document this limitation for potential customers to be aware of.

-- Class C devices are not facing this issue since for C2D messages as they are using the module client​ - TODO verify this claim ❔
+These operations can be performed on behalf of a device/sensor or a concentrator/station.
+However since a concentrator can be connected to at most 1 LNS, there is no ping-pong happening with operations on stations.

+The ping-pong occurs only if we use the DeviceClient - not if we use the registry manager (as the Function does).

+The Network Server does the following things that are relevant with regards to IoT Hub connections.
+Changes required are indicated with ⭕ and open questions with ❔

+- ~~During server startup, checks the certificate thumbprints against the twin (twin read) when LnsServerPfxPath. (is this~~ ~~actually enabled in the code now❔) This twin is not the twin of the device but of the station and~~ ~~a station can connect only to a single LNS so it should not result in a connection ping-pong.
+Also server startup happens once (under normal operation).~~
+- Once the server is up:
+  - Discovery endpoint: no twin reading/writing or C2D/D2C message ✔
+  - Data message endpoints:
+    - version -potentially get primary key from the Function (uses the registry manager), perform a station twin write (version) then a station twin read ✔
+    - join - station twin read (for the region), DeviceGetter.GetDevice Function (uses registry manager), UpdateAfterJoinAsync writes on the device twin ⭕
+    - data - station twin read (for the region), BeginDeviceClientConnectionActivity already creates a deviceclient ⭕, if device resets we update the twin, then call the bundler..
+  - CUPS updateInfo endpoint: station read twin (for CUPS property), then calls the Function RunFetchConcentratorFirmware/Credentials for the station ✔

+❔ Can we assume that if we lose the race on the first problematic operation against IoT Hub we should abandon all further operations?

+Yes, assuming we choose the right threshold.

 ## Possible solutions

-We need to ensure that only a single LNS has an active connection to IoT Hub at a given time.
+We need to ensure that only a single LNS has an active connection for a device at a given time among both the Join and Upstream data endpoint.

-The Network Server does the following things that are relevant with regards to IoT Hub:

-- During server startup, checks the certificate thumbprints (twin read) in case of HTTPS. ❔ is this actually enabled in the code now? ❔⭕ can we contact the Function at this stage?
-- Once the server is up, there are 3 endpoints used:
-  - Discovery: no twin reading/writing or C2D/D2C message ✔
-  - Data message which can be one of
-    - version - we perform a twin write for the version then a twin read for the station ⭕ twin write is the first operation
-    - join - twin read (for the region) before contacting the Function to check the DevNonce ⭕ twin read
-    - data - reads twin (for the region), BeginDeviceClientConnectionActivity, if device resets we update the twin, then calls the bundler. ⭕ twin read is the first operation
-  - CUPS updateInfo: reads twin, then calls the function RunFetchConcentratorFirmware then writes back to device ⭕ twin read

-❔ LoraDeviceCache is a singleton where is the refresh happening?!
-❔ Can we assume that if we lose the race on the first operation (twin read or write) we should abandon all further operations?

-Here are the different ways we investigated in order to achieve this:

 ### Delayed processing of messages from losing LNSs